As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

 Sometimes your Shield will get to a point where the only thing that works is a factory reset.

-You’ll lose all your saved settings, but at least you’ll be starting from a point where you know the device works properly.
+Factory resetting your Shield TV will cause you to lose all your saved settings.
+However, at least you’ll start from a point where you know the device works properly.

 I have a dedicated article covering resetting your NVIDIA Shield to factory specs.
 However, I’ll briefly outline the steps here as well.

-If you can get to the home screen, click on the Settings menu on the upper right-hand corner.
+If you can reach the home screen, click on the Settings menu in the upper right-hand corner.

 Click on Device Preferences, and then press Reset.
 Select the Reset button.